Our Humble Beginnings

 Re-Member began as a partnership in the fall of 1997 when Keith Titus - then a pastor in West Olive, Michigan - and Mike Alles, of Grand Haven, Michigan, teamed up to start an outreach organization.
 Shortly thereafter both were apprised of the grim circumstances on Pine Ridge Indian Reservation in South Dakota, and in May 1998, Keith and Mike made their first trip, accompanied by Rev. Virginia Titus, Keith's wife and co-pastor.
 Following a bad Michigan storm, they decided to deliver fire wood to Pine Ridge.
 As a result of that trip, it was decided that they would focus their efforts on the Oglala Lakota people of Pine Ridge, and in June 1998, Re-Member began as a nonprofit, 501(c)(3) corporation.

-From that small beginning, Re-Member now brings more than 1000 volunteers to Pine Ridge each year.
+From that small beginning, Re-Member now brings more than 1200 volunteers to Pine Ridge each year.
 Our volunteers build bunk beds, repair homes, assist the elderly and disabled - all while affording themselves an immersing experience in Lakota culture.
-Located on a 2.5 acre site with five buildings including a fully-equipped workshop, kitchen facilities and the ability to house more than 100 volunteers and staff at a time, Re-Member is firmly established as a permanent presence on Pine Ridge.
+Located on a 2.5 acre site with five buildings including a fully-equipped workshop, kitchen facilities and the ability to house more than 75 volunteers and staff at a time, Re-Member is firmly established as a permanent presence on Pine Ridge.
 We also have a growing number of Lakota employees on staff, allowing us to address another vital need on Pine Ridge; jobs.
-Now embarking on an ambitious and exciting plan to renovate older homes and build new ones, Re-Member looks to the future with excitement and promise, working with the Lakota people to improve lives on Pine Ridge; better homes, better jobs, better health, and a better life.
+Re-Member looks to the future with excitement and promise, working with the Lakota people to improve lives on Pine Ridge; better homes, better jobs, better health, and a better life.

 Since Re-Member's beginning, we have been confronted with the overwhelming need for adequate housing on Pine Ridge Indian Reservation.
 Located in the poorest area of the United States, there simply are not enough livable homes.
 Comprising only 2% of the U.S. population, it is estimated that Native Americans comprise 8% of America's homeless.
 On Pine Ridge, residents have had to wait literally years before obtaining a livable home, and sometimes, they never do.
 Re-Member is now in a position to do something about this abhorrent situation